-Antonie Chigeda1, Paula J. Hubber2 & Nicola J. Pitchford3
+Antonie Chigeda, Paula J. Hubber & Nicola J. Pitchford

-1Chancellor College, University of Malawi, Malawi, achigeda@cc.ac.mw 2 School of Psychology, University of Nottingham, UK, P.Hubber@nottingham.ac.uk 3 School of Psychology, University of Nottingham, UK, nicola.pitchford@nottingham.ac.uk
+Chancellor College, University of Malawi, Malawi, achigeda@cc.ac.mw School of Psychology, University of Nottingham, UK, P.Hubber@nottingham.ac.uk School of Psychology, University of Nottingham, UK, nicola.pitchford@nottingham.ac.uk

 In addition to the challenge of increasing the supply and quality of trained teachers throughout primary schools in Malawi, the recent introduction of tablet technology in primary classrooms brings further training requirements for teachers and education officials, as they are required to use technology that they are not familiar with.
 With the Unlocking Talent Project, Voluntary Services Overseas is introducing a tablet technology intervention in Malawi to improve standards in maths and reading through delivery of high quality instruction via child-centered apps.
-The intervention is currently being implemented in over 100 primary schools across Malawi and requires teachers to assist learners with using the technology as they work through the various topics covered in the apps.
-The innovative features of the technology require initial and continued training of teachers if learning benefits with the technology are to be maximized.
+The intervention is currently being implemented in over 100 primary schools across Malawi and requires teachers to assist learners with using the technology require initial and continued training of teachers if learning benefits with the technology are to be maximized.
 We are exploring teachers' training requirements and attitudes to the technology by conducting interviews with class teachers, head teachers, chairs of parent committees, and education officials.
-Analysis of video footage of lessons using the technology and lessons involving standard classroom practice is also informing us of the impact of this technology intervention on teaching practice and classroom management.
+Analysis of video footage of lessons using the technology and lessons involving standard classroom management.